StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Detailed Model Architecture

 \subsection{Learnable Positional Encoding}

-To provide positional information, StefaLand employs learnable positional encoding.
+To provide positional information, StefaLandemploys learnable positional encoding.
 Each position $i$, corresponding to each time step and the appended static embedding, is assigned a trainable embedding vector $\mathbf{p}_i$.
 The encoded embedding becomes:

 where $P = [\mathbf{p}_1; \ldots; \mathbf{p}_{T+1}]$.